BitcoinDesign/Guide/guide/contribute/propose.md

 ##### Pushing commits

 When you're ready to publish your changes to the world, click `Publish a branch`.
 This will publish the branch on your GitHub.com account, making it visible to everyone.
 You can keep adding commits and push them when you're ready.
-Pushing commits transfers latest changes to the cloud copy (your fork of the Design Guide).
+Pushing commits transfers the latest changes to the cloud copy (your fork of the Design Guide).

 {% include picture.html
   image = "/assets/images/guide/contribute/propose/publishbranch.png"